The Quarter-Century Society, Inc.

-Initially, the vision for the Society came from Chairman John Fearing.
+Initially, the vision for the Society came from Chairman Joseph Fearing.
 It was intended to be a social organization with membership limited to those who had completed 25 years of service with International Paper or its subsidiaries.
 The Society’s initial capital came from Chairman Fearing, along with contributions made by other executives and International Paper.
 In the early years, members paid a modest initiation fee and nominal annual dues.
 There are no dues or fees today, and membership is entirely voluntary.
 The Society’s funds come from investments in equities and bonds, and reinvestment of unused earnings from the Society.

 In 1950, the Society was re-organized from primarily a social organization to one whose mission was to provide financial assistance to its members.
 Membership was opened to all company and qualified subsidiary employees in the United States and Canada.
 By the end of 1990, there were approximately 18,000 members located in over 50 chapters.
 Today we estimate that there are over 14,000 members.